nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Editing a task: `edittask`

-Edits the properties of an existing task in the task list.
+Edits the properties of an existing task in the task list

 Format: `edittask INDEX type/{TASK_TYPE} [task/{TASK_DESCRIPTION}] [{DATE}]`